-This program is also available part-time through distance education.
-Visit the Medical Device Reprocessing Technician distance page for details.
+This program is also available part-time online.

 This program is a 21-week certificate offered over the Fall/Winter semesters or Winter/Spring semesters.

 Graduates find work as medical device reprocessing technicians, sterile processors, service aides, and in related positions in health care medical device reprocessing departments, operating rooms, doctor's offices, dental clinics, surgical centers, and specialty areas at acute care, community care and extended care facilities.
 Graduates are often hired into casual positions initially which usually progress to full-time positions within one year of hire.
 In order to find employment, many graduates must relocate across Alberta and potentially even throughout Canada.